alinex/bash-lib/doc/function/tsv.md

 tsv to sqlite test.db --table=mytable                     # Load data to sqlite database `test.db`
 tsv to sqlite test.db --table=mytable --drop              # Drop tables if they exist before loading
 ```

+You may concat all this methods together as far as they output tsv further and in the end call `print` or `to`.